Yuelioi/docs-v3/Ue/blueprint/zh/Spline/Get Location and Tangent at Spline Point.md

 ---
-display_name: Get Location and Tangent at Spline Point
+title: Get Location and Tangent at Spline Point
 order: 37
 ---
 ## Navigation